-he church and its architectural significance continues.
+he church's site and relics and its architectural significance continues.
 All cultures shared experiences in birth and death.
 Through life, the energy in between birth and death which has no opposite, the sun and elements, food and sustenance, the necessity for water were common.
 Structures reflected humans' awareness of these things that support life and were used to speak to the invisible forces that governed them.

 from "By Centres Of Magnetism" from The Hidden Sides of Things by C.W.
 Leadbetter